 To achieve a personal and authentic experience, a CEC must be flexible while remaining true to the brand itself.
-Design elements should include seamlessly adaptable spaces, multi-faceted digital experiences and a tangible feeling of the brand’s identity.
-User-centric spaces should include hospitality-driven gathering areas and amenities, combined with a strong “this is who we are” moment.
+Design elements should include seamlessly adaptable spaces, multi-faceted digital experiences, and a tangible feeling of the brand’s identity.
+User-centric spaces should include hospitality-driven gathering areas and amenities, combined with strong “this is who we are” moments throughout.
 This allows businesses to modify the experience for a wide range of client expectations while offering a guided experience that feels personal, effortless, and natural.

 Digital experience design (DXD) is also playing an ever-increasing role in delivering multifaceted and purpose-driven experiences.
 Seamless integration of digital ecosystems, both seen and unseen, provide the flexibility and changeability required for personalization.

 “When a customer enters a CEC, they should begin to understand the connection being made and the potential of the partnership being forged by the experience," explains Greg Gallimore, Gensler’s Northwest regional leader of Digital Experience Design.
 “A personalized welcome incorporated into the visual world of the host company is only the first step in making the partnership come to life.
 Reinforcing the partnership by way of dynamic, customizable tools — and actively engaging the customer by modeling the unique solutions on offer — is key to making the experience smooth for both visitor and facilitator.”

 All customers have unique challenges, and digital experiences allow for a sophisticated and highly curated experience.